Soheil-ab/c2tcp/README.md

 Now add following line and save it:

 	Defaults    timestamp_timeout=-1

-We have put required commands to run evaluation and generate the results for differnet schemes in one script.
+The Version includes standalone server-client applications (in contrast with v2.0-jsac-19 branch which had hardcoded mahimahi into the server.)
-Here, we run C2TCP (with Application Target of 50ms), Cubic, BBR, TCP Westwood using the ATT-LTE-2016 trace file with following command:
+A minimal set of commands to run an evaluation and generate the results is put in run-exp.sh script.
-(For more information on how to use the script, please check comments in "run.sh" and "evaluate.sh" scripts)
+Simply run it as:

     cd ~/c2tcp/
-	./evaluate.sh 1 1 1 0 0 0 1 5000 7
+	./run-exp.sh

-If everything goes fine, you should see the results.
+If everything goes well, you should see a figure representing throughput through time.
+You can also find the summary of the results in log/summary.tr file.